 Building Company Value

 Lindquist & Vennum’s Owner-Managed Businesses practice responds to the unique needs of owners of middle market and lower middle market businesses.
-Our service offerings are built on the proposition that attorneys can, and should form an integral part of business owners’ on-going efforts to build the value of their businesses.
+Our service offerings are built on the proposition that attorneys can, and should, form an integral part of business owners’ on-going efforts to build the value of their businesses.
 We work on an everyday basis to help build the infrastructure on which solid growth is built.
 That includes processes, relationships and the other intangible assets that are such a key component of establishing value.
-We also assist owners manage risk as their businesses grow and become more complicated.
+We also help owners manage risk as their businesses grow and become more complicated.

 Interactions that Drive Transactions

 Most importantly, we invest in learning the businesses we represent and the characteristics of the owners of those businesses.
 This investment adds value in two critical areas.
 One is to act as an outsourced general counsel to help owners analyze potential legal services investments to address either operational challenges or opportunities, recognizing that there are many other calls on those company resources and we both succeed over the long haul if those resources are invested prudently.
-The second is to serve as a “sounding board”, and resource for information about potentially applicable experiences of other businesses, for owners who often don’t have deep executive benches.
-Our Owner-Managed Businesses practice is firmly grounded in the importance we attach to development of long-term relationships.
+The second is to serve as a “sounding board” and resource for information about potentially applicable experiences of other businesses, for owners who often don’t have deep executive benches.
+Our Owner-Managed Businesses practice is firmly grounded in the importance we attach to developing long-term relationships.
 Learn more about how we approach our role in these relationships.

-Attorneys from all of Lindquist practice areas constitute the Owner-Managed Businesses practice so as to deliver maximum familiarity with the needs of each client, regardless of the type of business issue being addressed.
+Attorneys from all of Lindquist's practice areas constitute the Owner-Managed Businesses practice so as to deliver maximum familiarity with the needs of each client, regardless of the type of business issue being addressed.
 For more information about our multi-disciplinary approach, check out our OMB Service Model or OMB Service Coordinators.

 Our clients offer a broad array of products and services.
 Differences in industries can create differences in positioning for success.
 Ultimately, though, the common denominator in what we strive to accomplish for every business owner is to continually work to position the business owner for success with business operations and to provide for the successful transfer of the business at the value.
 For that reason, Business Transition Planning is a key focus area of our practice.
 Learn more about the market we serve.